Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 From Nov.-1939 until June 21-1941, Adolf K. Lines was 1st engineer on Langanger.
 His next ship is given as Bosphorus, so he may have been among those who were transferred to this ship when Langanger was requisitioned (see text below).
 He later served on Duala (1943) and Gabon (1944).

 According to a French visitor to my website Langanger was seized off Tunisia by French patrol boats on Apr.
 10-1940 (the day after the German invasion of Norway) and ordered to Bizerta.
 Released a few days later.
+As will be seen when going to the archive document above, she arrived Bizerta on Apr.
+11. She was on a voyage from Curacao to Trieste, but was diverted to Marseilles, where she arrived, via St. Louis du Rhone, on May 9, having left Bizerta May 5.

 Interned and Requisitioned:

 I've found a very interesting article in the book "Tilbakeblikk" which states that after Langanger had been requisitioned in Bone in the summer of 1941 her crew was sent to Algiers and placed on Bosphorus.
-According to "Sjømann, lang vakt" Bosphorus took on board 21 from M/T Regina and 22 from M/T Langanger on July 21-1941.
+According to "Sjømann, lang vakt" Bosphorus took on board 21 from M/T Regina and 22 from Langanger on July 21-1941.
 They later took part in several escapes from Bosphorus, follow the links for more details.

 Some Crew Members: